SWAT-Sheffield/pysac/doc/source/guide.rst

 - x array: An array containing all coordinates at any point in the domain
 - y array: An array containing all the computed variables
 - header: A header, stored in some form consisting of at:
+    - filehead - A not so descriptive file string
     - iteration number
     - physical time
     - number of dimensions